-As a native of Robbins, Ill. who has devoted his talents to serving the Black community, Tyrone Ward is a firm believer in the difference a strong role model can make.
-From his 17-year career in the schools to serving as mayor since 2013, Ward, a Governors State University alumnus, has spent his professional life leading by example.
+As a native of Robbins, Illinois who has devoted his talents to serving the Black community, Mayor Tyrone Ward believes in the difference a strong role model can make.
+From his 17-year career in the schools, to serving as mayor since 2013, Ward, a Governors State University alumnus, has spent his professional life leading by example.
 And his efforts have been noticed.

 “I strive to be a mentor and educate people by my actions,” Ward said.
 “I want to be a positive public vessel for all, so I’m focused on what counts: the people.”

 After graduating from college, Ward returned to Robbins where he began his career in public service.
 Over the next five years, he worked as personnel director, comptroller, purchasing agent and project manager for the Village of Robbins.
 1992, he was elected to the Robbins Park District Board of Commissioners, then named its President in 1993.
 When Ward’s friend, a school superintendent, was looking for professionals to speak to children, he invited Ward.
 It went so well that he asked Ward to serve as a substitute teacher.

 “He told me, ‘It would be great to have a male role model,’ Ward said.
 So, I did it for a day, and that turned into a week, then a couple of weeks,”

 Ward decided to make a full-time career of teaching.
 But first, he needed his certification, and a friend pointed him to Governors State’s College of Education.
 After earning his master’s in curriculum and instruction in 2010, he went straight into the classroom at Kellar Middle School.

 When Ward had a chance to become dean of students there, he headed back to Governors State for a master’s in educational leadership, which he earned in 2011.